 Functionally, Facebook struck upon a smart innovation with proximity.
 For a deep look at how Facebook Nearby Friends works, read my article on its launch from Thursday.
 The opt in feature is rolling out to Facebook for iOS and Android over the coming weeks.
 Essentially it lets you show a bunch of friends your approximate distance from them, see a feed of nearby friends, and send specific people your exact on-going location for a few hours. check out the post right here

 This hands on video and article look at how it feels using Nearby Friends and the barriers to its adoption.

 With services like Google Latitude, it feels a bit creepy letting anyone see where you are all the time, even your closest friends.
 Occasionally checking in on apps like Foursquare can make you feel exposed too if you share that information widely.
 Plus just because someone is at a cafe down the street doesn't mean they want to see you.
 They could be in a work meeting or on a date.
-In the end, your exact location is actually irrelevant to most people. dissertation services review
+In the end, your exact location is actually irrelevant to most people. e liquids

 What really matters is if you're close enough that it'd be convenient to meet up.
 That's what Facebook Nearby Friends is about.
 If you are, you can communicate to see if you're both interested in hanging out and then potentially share your exact locations.
 Until then, exact location is more creepy than helpful.